How Algorithms Can Enhance ‘Trade Tech’: On Rules, Borders and the Internet

 Modular: Every component developed by Xalgorithms contributors stands on its own and can be adopted in whole, in part or rebuilt from the ground up.

 Isomorphic: From the Greek “iso” (equal) and “morphism” (shape or form), the concept of isomorphism can refer to whether or not a rule expressed as an algorithm is true to the logic of its natural language form.
 While the “letter of the law” exists as text in a trade agreement or cross-border contract, the rules of trade are delivered through proxies of various forms.
 Rules expressed in DWDS are relatively isomorphic in comparison to proxy documents and can be executed by input data from forms/documents.

 Functionally Equivalent: Referenced from the United Nations Commission on International Trade Law (UNCITRAL), the "functional equivalent approach" is based on an analysis of the purposes and functions of the traditional paper-based requirement with a view to determining how those purposes or functions could be fulfilled through electronic means.

-Interoperable: Rules in Xalgo form are compatible for the purpose of exchange and can be used with various systems.
+Interoperable: Rules in the DWDS form are compatible for the purpose of exchange and can be used with various systems.
 Along with semantic standards, an internet of digital versions of rules to enable may create interoperability across Customs systems and power the growing network of private platforms, bridging the gap between Enterprise Resource Management (ERP), marketplaces and regulatory bodies.

 Tested / Modelled: Not only are Xalgorithms methods and software subject to testing and iterative development, but one of the core reference implementations is in the form of an agent-based model (ABM) on the NetLogo platform.
 The purpose is to help researchers consider how rule changes may affect the environment, economy and society.